gwleuverink/phost/README.md

 ## Getting started

 At present, only a macOS build is available.
 Windows and Linux builds are pending due to lack of testing environments.
-We welcome contributions from users with access to these platforms.
+Contributions from users with access to these platforms are more than welcome.

 [Download the latest release here](https://github.com/gwleuverink/phost/releases.)